SwiftUIX/SwiftUIX/README.md

     /// Declares the content and behavior of this view. public var body: some View { get }

-    /// Set the border width for the circular progress bar view public func lineWidth(_ lineWidth: CGFloat) -> CircularProgressBar }
+    /// Sets the line width of the view. public func lineWidth(_ lineWidth: CGFloat) -> CircularProgressBar }
 ```